jitsi/jitsi-meet-ios-sdk-releases/README.md

 required entries for `NSCameraUsageDescription` and `NSMicrophoneUsageDescription` in your `Info.plist` file.

+In order for app to properly work in the background, select the "audio" and "voip" background modes.

 Last, since the SDK shows and hides the status bar based on the conference state, you may want to set `UIViewControllerBasedStatusBarAppearance` to `NO` in your `Info.plist` file.